 Where to eat

 If you have enough time to include a meal on your city break in Meissen, there are several restaurants where you can either have a typical German meal or various other specialties.
-For a German lunch, consider having a stop either at Winkelkrug, a small restaurant with a nice garden, or Grüner Humpen zu Meissen, situated at the end of Burgstrasse, walking towards the castle.
+For a German lunch, check out either Winkelkrug, a small restaurant with a nice garden, or Grüner Humpen zu Meissen, situated at the end of Burgstrasse, walking towards the castle.

 You can also find Greek specialties at Goldener Ring, Vietnamese at Asia Mekong in Kleinmarkt, and many other places.
 For an ice cream try Eiscafé Venezia in Heinrichsplatz.